Renaud Saleur’s Strategic Shift: Favoring Copper and Cables

 Understanding Renaud Saleur’s Investment Philosophy

-Saleur identifies three primary megatrends that he believes will drive significant value in the coming years: electrification, natural resources, and the tangible sectors often referred to as ‘bricks and mortars.’
-In a world increasingly reliant on technology, these sectors present an opportunity that he finds more appealing than the volatile AI chip market.
+Saleur identifies three primary megatrends that he believes will drive significant value in the coming years: electrification, natural resources, and the tangible sectors often referred to as ’bricks and mortar.’
+In a world increasingly enamored with software and silicon, these sectors offer what he calls a ”margin of safety” — demand backed not by speculation but by physical necessity.

 Sources